cardinalby/git-get-release-action/README.md

 ### Options

+#### 🔻 `doNotFailIfNotFound` _Optional, default: `false`_

+Set `true` to force the action to finish with success even if release was not found.
+Can be useful in composite actions, where `continue-on-error` is not available.
+If set, you can examine `id` output to know if release was found.

 #### 🔻 `searchLimit` _Optional, default: `90`_
 If you use one of `commitSha`, `releaseName`, `releaseNameRegEx` inputs you can also specify how many releases action should retrieve to perform